Heikki2020/Hogwarts_Legacy_Save_Tools_GUI/README.md

 To make Legilimens work, there should be **only Latin characters and numbers** in the full path of the folder you create.
 For example, **D:\HL999**.

 The HLSE is 1.7.2 by default.
-If you prefer the old version (1.7.1), you could manually rename "hlse-1.7.1-ALPHA.html" to "hlse.html".
+- If you prefer the old version (1.7.1), you could manually rename "hlse-1.7.1-ALPHA.html" to "hlse.html".
+- If you prefer a newer version (1.0.4) by Hawk-on from GitHub, you could manually rename "HLSGE-1.0.4-Hawk-on.html" to "hlse.html".

 ## THE BUTTONS